Anchor Space Optimal Transport as a Fast Solution to Multiple Optimal Transport Problems: Anchor Space Learning

-\paratitle{Details of the framework structure.} In the original paper of deep K-SVD, they proposed a deep dictionary learning model based on the ISTA algorithm \cite{daubechies2004iterative} with an adapted $\lambda$, which is actually a sparse encoder.
-The ISTA algorithm solves the lasso problem $\mathop{\rm minimize}_{\bm{z}}\frac12\|\mat{W}\vec{z} - \vec{x}\|_2^2 + \lambda\|\vec{z}\|_1$ with the proximal gradient descent method that projects the solution of each iteration into an $l_1$-ball by adopting the soft threshold function.
-However, because our {\bf Definition \ref{Def.ASOT}} requires a simplex mapping function $P$, we shrink the solution domain from an $l_1$-ball to a unit simplex $\Delta^u_k$ to remove unexpected solutions for faster computation.
-This derives the following problem
+\paratitle{Framework structure details} The original paper of deep K-SVD presented a deep dictionary learning model based on the ISTA algorithm \cite{daubechies2004iterative} with an adapted $\lambda$, which is actually a sparse encoder.
+The ISTA algorithm solves the lasso problem $\mathop{\rm minimize}_{\bm{z}}\frac12\|\mat{W}\vec{z} - \vec{x}\|_2^2 + \lambda\|\vec{z}\|_1$ with the proximal gradient descent method which projects the solution of each iteration into an $\ell_1$-ball by adopting the soft threshold function.
+However, because our {\bf Definition \ref{Def.ASOT}} requires a simplex mapping function $P$, we shrink the solution domain from an $\ell_1$-ball to a unit simplex $\Delta^u_k$ to remove unexpected solutions for faster computation.
+This process leads to the following problem of

-where $\lambda \in \mathbb{R}_+$.
-This problem can be solved by the projected gradient descent with the orthogonal projection operator as
+where $\lambda \in \mathbb{R}_{++}$.
+This problem is solvable by the projected gradient descent with the orthogonal projection operator as

 where $S_{\theta}(\vec{a}): \mathbb{R}^k \to\mathbb{R}_{+}^k$ for a vector $\vec{a} \in \mathbb{R}^k$ is the orthogonal projection operator onto the unit simplex, which is defined as $S_{\theta}(\vec{a}):= {\rm max}(\vec{0}, \vec{a} - \theta)$.
-We present the derivation of this operator in the supplementary file.
-Figure \ref{Fig.DicLearn} (b) shows the overview of our framework.
-In our framework, Eq.~(\ref{Eq.sp_layer}) is represented as a near-one-hot encoding layer.
-Our {near-one-hot encoder for $P_o$} consists of $L$ sequentially connected near-one-hot encoding layers to generate $\vec{z}$, where $L$ denotes the number of layers.
+We present a derivation of this operator in the next paragraph.
+Figure \ref{Fig.DicLearn}(b) presents an overview of our framework.
+In that framework, Eq. (\ref{Eq.sp_layer}) is represented as a near-one-hot encoding layer.
+Our {near-one-hot encoder for $\widetilde{P}_o$} consists of $L$ sequentially connected near-one-hot encoding layers to generate $\vec{z}$, where $L$ denotes the number of layers.
 We also include a multilayer perception network (MLP) to evaluate $\lambda$ for each input as deep K-SVD does.